-The School of Business offers Master of Business Administration, Master of Science and Certificate Programs in many business disciplines, including organizational leadership, international business, finance, accounting, marketing, information technology, sport administration, taxation and others.
+The School of Business offers master of business administration, master of science and certificate programs in many business disciplines, including organizational leadership, international business, finance, accounting, marketing, information technology, sport administration, taxation and others.

 Students can tailor their M.B.A. degrees to include focuses in marketing, international business or finance information technology, to name a few options.
-Or they can choose to combine a Master of Science degree with the M.B.A. program.
-M.B.A. and other business courses and electives may also be taken through the College of Online and Continuing Education.
+Or they can choose to combine a master of science degree with the M.B.A. program.
+M.B.A. and other business courses and electives may also be taken through the SNHU Online program or at our School of Professional and Continuing Education centers in Maine and New Hampshire.
 These are just a few examples of the choices available to our students.